-Eligible students studving at college will be offered the opportunity to attend QMAdvance.
-QMAdvance is designed to give you the opportunity to meet other new students who have come to QMU via a similar route and aims to ensure that you feel confident in your abilities and gives early access to a range of key services and staff.
-The course takes place over three days in the week before the new academic year starts.
-We send out information about the programme to eligible students over the summer, but if you think you would like more information please contact the Widening Participation and Outreach Team at any stage during the application process.

-Direct Entrant Induction

-At the beginning of the academic year. students entering directly into Year Two or Year Three of one of our degree courses attend a dedicated week-long induction programme before starting the course.
+QMAdvance, a course designed to give you the opportunity to meet other new students who have come to QMU via a similar route and aims to ensure that you feel confident in your abilities and gives early access to a range of key services and staff.
+QMAdvance takes place over three days in the week before the new academic year starts.
+We send out information to eligible students over the summer, but if you think you would like more information please contact the Widening Participation and Outreach Team at any stage during the application process.
+Direct Entrant Induction At the beginning of the academic year, students entering directly into Year Two or Year Three of one of our degrees attend a dedicated week-long induction programme before starting their course.
 Direct Entrant Induction is run by a team of former advanced entry students in partnership with academic and support staff, and will ensure you are fully prepared to join your course at an advanced level.
 The induction offers subject-specific input and general university information, such as timetable, IT and support service information.
 Students will receive guidance on how to develop the academic and research skills needed for degree level study.
 Our aim is to make the transition from college to university as smooth as possible and give all students the best start to their lives at QMU.
 If you would like any advice or information about coming to QMU from college, please contact the Widening Participation and Outreach Team.
+MORE INFO:

-W: www.qmu.ac.uk/study-here/ access-to-higher-education/collegeleavers-and-mature-students/ E: wpo@qmu.ac.uk

-QMU has worked with a number of local further education colleges to develop an alternative way to get onto a degree course.
-Find out about our exciting Associate Student scheme here.
-Not everyone goes straight from school to university.
+W: www.qmu.ac.uk/study-here/ access-to-higher-education/collegeleavers-and-mature-students/ E: wpo@gmu.ac.uk ASSOCIATE STUDENTS: AN ALTERNATIVE WAY TO GET A DEGREE QMU has worked with a number of colleges to develop an alternative way to get onto a degree course.
+Find out about our exciting Associate Student Not everyone goes straight from school to university.
 People take different pathways into education depending on their circumstances.
-Our Associate Student scheme offers a different route to securing a place on a degree course at QMU.
+Our Associate Student scheme offers a different route to securing a place on a degree course at QMU. scheme here.